arewadataScience/ArewaDS-Machine-Learning/README.md

 | Learning How to Learn Course         | [Go to course](https://www.coursera.org/learn/learning-how-to-learn)            |
 | How to Apply for Coursera Financial Aid | [Watch the video](https://www.youtube.com/watch?v=13rUEAq5Hgo) |

+> Kindly note that if you would like to get started immediately after applying for the financial aid, you would need to click on `Audit Course` at the final page of the application, otherwise, you would need to wait the two weeks for the financial aid application to be approved.
+In addition, while auditing the course, one can only watch the videos and learn without the ability to submit the graded quizzes or earn the certificate.

 ### Setup and Installation